raspberrypilearning/cd-dice-roller/en/step_3.md

 --- task ---

 Next, you'll add to the `rollButton()` function again.
-You'll need to create an image element for your die face, set its source to the file names of your images (tile1.png, tile2.png etc) and then add or `append` the image to your dice mat.
-Use the following lines of code to do that.
+You'll need to create an image element for your die face, set its source to the file names of your images (tile1.png, tile2.png etc), and then add or `append` the image to your dice mat.
+You can use the following lines of code to do that.

 ```javascript
     var image = document.createElement("img");